 Fusion in the Market

-There is no denying it: The Fusion carries a price premium in this class to get a competitive engine under the hood.
+There is no denying it: The Ford Fusion carries a price premium in this class to get a competitive engine under the hood.
 That premium can be an easier pill to swallow because the hood and everything around it is just that good looking, and the car is that much fun to drive.

 The lingering question is just how many midsize sedan shoppers out there want a fun-to drive sedan when they can get more comfort and value from a variety of well-reviewed cars from other automakers.